Department of Medicine High Value Care Program

 - Project Management for Jeffords Institute for Quality

-- Resources from the clinical steering committee to develop a system change, including alterations to the electronic health record (PRISM).
+- Resources from the clinical steering committee to develop a system change, including alterations to the electronic health record (EPIC).